 - 1/2 tspn turmeric

 - 1 tbsp vegetable oil or melted ghee (I used light olive oil which is also fine)

 - Wash the split peas well, rinse it a few times until the water runs clear.
 You can also soak your dhall for a few hours before boiling but not necessary.
 Add dhall, turmeric and some salt with 2 cups of water to a saucepan and cook until soft, I prefer mine really mushy but if you are happy with it a little grainy that's fine too.

-- In a separate pan heat oil, add the mustard seeds and cumin.
-As soon as the seeds start popping add your onion, dry chilli and curry leaf.
-Saute until onion is a little brown.
+- In a separate pan heat oil, add the cinnamon stick, bay leaf, mustard seeds and cumin.
+As soon as the seeds start to splutter add your onion, dry chilli and curry leaf.
+Sauté until onion is a little brown.

-- Add garlic and fry for a minute.
-Add masala and garam masala.
+- Add garlic, curry leaf and dry chilli, fry for a minute.
+Add masala , chilli powder and garam masala.
 Fry for a minute and then add the tomato.
 You can add a few drops of water, cover and cook on a low heat until tomatoes are cooked.

 - Add the cooked split peas and let it simmer on a low heat until dhall thickens, you can check the consistency as it cooks and add more water based on your preference.